lsst-dm/dm_dev_guide/communications/slack-culture.rst

 @-mentioning a particular user notifies that user and adds the message to their "Mentions & reactions" list.
 Be aware of the person's timezone before @-mentioning them.
 If you need to @-mention them outside normal hours, you may want to schedule the message to be posted later (using the ``/send`` or more sophisticated ``/schedule`` shortcuts from `Timy`_).
-Sometimes @-mentioning a user can be helpful to disambiguate replies in a multi-person conversation, but if you find yourself prefixing every message you send with an @-mention, consider whether it is implied by context or whether the whole conversation might be better in a thread.
+Sometimes @-mentioning a user can be helpful to disambiguate replies in a multi-person conversation, but if you find yourself prefixing every message you send with an @-mention, consider whether it is implied by context or whether the whole conversation might be better in a thread or in direct messages to that user if the issue at hand is unique to the user.
+An example where it is acceptable to move to direct messaging would be to help out unexpected login issues faced by the user.

 .. _Timy: https://timy.website/#commands